chandralek/cart/README.md

 # useradd cart
 ```

-3. Download the code with `cart` user and
+3. Download the code with `cart` user and install dependencies

 ```
-# npm install
+$ npm install
 ```